b-init/Chest_o_AutoHotKey_Scripts/README.md

 # Yeetus's Chest of AutoHotKey Scripts
 Here are some AHK scripts that I use and don't wanna lose.
 Feel free to use them for your own endeavours.

 *Used to use.
 I do not use Windows anymore.
+I recommend [kmonad](https://github.com/kmonad/kmonad) instead of AHK whenever it's possible because it's works at a lower level and is much more performant but also lacks a lot of AHK's feature as a consequence.